arbazsiddiqui/blog/content/posts/2020-03-16-javascript-proxies.md

 ### Drawbacks

-While proxies are fairly magical but there few drawbacks with promises which we need to be careful about.
+While proxies are fairly magical but there few drawbacks with proxies which we need to be careful about.
 1. Performance can take a [drastic](http://thecodebarbarian.com/thoughts-on-es6-proxies-performance) hit when using proxies and hence should be avoided when writing a performance critical code.
 2. Given an object there is no way of knowing if this is an proxy object or target object.
 3. Lastly, proxies do not necessarily lead to very clean and easily understandable code.